 Start by asking your friends and family who they use when they remortgage.
 If this is not fruitful then you need to ask our friend, Google!

-What else can a mortgage broker do for me?
+What else can a broker do for me?

-A mortgage broker can make remortgaging a lot smoother and easier for you!
+A broker can make remortgaging a lot smoother and easier for you!

 With over 14,000 different rates to choose from and over 100 mortgage providers, this could be quite a task if you were to do it yourself!
 If you mortgage earlier, raise capital you will feel the benefits of the mortgage deal quicker.

-Your mortgage broker will not only use in house mortgage calculators to find the best deal but they will also be able to find lenders that are offering
+Your broker will not only use in house mortgage calculators to find the best deal but they will also be able to find a mortgage lender that offering

 - NO Legal fees